with0utt/Artix-OpenRC-Galileo/README.md

 Note: As of 3/27/26 I am putting this project on hold until I have more time.
-The suspend issue is too much for me so I'll need to work on a kernel patch for this to work and I don't have time currently.
+The suspend issue is too annoying for me to use this on my Deck so I'll need to work on a kernel patch for this to work and I don't have time currently.

 # Artix Linux OpenRC on Steam Deck OLED — Complete Install Guide